 Once you make the decision to run for public office in Florida, you must file your candidacy with the appropriate office before you can make any expenditure or accept any contributions on behalf of your campaign.
 You must also file your candidacy before you open a campaign bank account.
 The office which you have chosen to run for determines where and when you file for candidacy.

 Candidates for county and special district offices file and qualify with the Flagler County Supervisor of Elections.
-These offices include: County Commission, School Board, County Judge, Clerk of Court, Sheriff, Tax Collector, Property Appraiser, Supervisor of Elections, as well as Mosquito Control, Soil and Water Conservation District and Community Development District boards.
+These offices include: County Commission, School Board, County Judge, Clerk of Court, Sheriff, Tax Collector, Property Appraiser, Supervisor of Elections, as well as Mosquito Control and Community Development District boards.

 Multi-county District, State or Federal Offices

 Candidates for multi-county, state or Federal offices file directly with the Florida Division of Elections in Tallahassee.
 Contact the Division of Elections for more information about running for a multi-county, state or federal office.

 Candidates for Mayor, City Council or City Commission must qualify with the City Clerk of the city where they reside.
 Ballot qualification rules and dates vary from city to city in accordance with the city’s charter.
 There are four municipalities in Flagler County: Beverly Beach, Bunnell, Flagler Beach and Palm Coast.
 The town of Marineland conducts their elections independently.
 Contact your City Clerk for more information about running for a city office.